JasonZhang0702/simplify-step-by-step/README.md

-# 👋simplify-step-by-step
+# 👋Readability-Controlled Sentence Simplification
-This repository is used to reproduce the experimental results of _**Let’s Simplify Step by Step: Guiding LLM Towards Multilingual Zero-shot Readability-Controlled Sentence Simplification**_, and meanwhile, it supplements the details that are not described clearly in the paper.
+This repository is used to reproduce the experimental results of _**Let’s Simplify Step by Step: Guiding LLM Towards Multilingual few-shot Readability-Controlled Sentence Simplification**_, and meanwhile, it supplements the details that are not described clearly in the paper.
 I hope it can help and inspire you.

 ### 💡Research Framework